lagadic/vrep_ros_bridge/README.md

 	`git clone https://github.com/lagadic/vrep_ros_bridge.git`

-* Use the branch `master` if you are using ROS Indigo or ROS Jade
+* Use the branch `master` if you are using ROS Kinetic, Indigo or ROS Jade
 * If you are using Hydro:

     `git checkout hydro-devel`